facebookresearch/fairseq/examples/constrained_decoding/README.md

 There are a number of [differences from Sockeye's implementation](https://awslabs.github.io/sockeye/inference.html#lexical-constraints).

-* Generating constraints in the order supplied was not supported by Sockeye.
+* Generating constraints in the order supplied (the default option here) is not available in Sockeye.
 * Due to an improved beam allocation method, there is no need to prune the beam.
-* Again to better allocation, beam sizes as low as 10 or even 5 are often sufficient.
+* Again due to better allocation, beam sizes as low as 10 or even 5 are often sufficient.
 * [The extensions described in Hu et al.](https://github.com/edwardjhu/sockeye/tree/trie_constraints) (NAACL 2019) were never merged into the main branch.
 * Sockeye 2, released in July 2020, no longer supports constrained decoding.